 Terry entered active duty with the United States Army in 1963 as a second lieutenant, and served one year in Korea.
 Upon his return to the states after his tour of duty in Korea, he was assigned to the 18th Airborne Corps at Fort Bragg, North Carolina, where he completed Airborne training.
 Following the completion of his Airborne training, he participated in the Dominican Republic Incursion, and then served two campaigns in Viet Nam.
 He met and married Sara Stinchcomb while stationed at Fort Gordon as an Assistant Transportation Officer.
 He was discharged from the United States Army with the rank of Captain in 1967.

 Terry returned to Cleveland to attend law school at Case Western Reserve University, and then returned to Augusta after working two years as an associate for a Cleveland insurance defense firm.
 He was admitted to the Supreme Court of Georgia in 1972; the United States Court of Appeals in 1975; and the Supreme Court of the United States in 1992.
 In addition to his private practice, he also served as Juvenile Judge for Richmond County in 1978 and 1979.
+He has been recognized statewide as one of the Elite Bankruptcy Attorneys by Georgia Trend Magazine.

 He is a past president and life member of the Downtown Sertoma Club, as well as a life member of the Vietnam Veteran’s Association.
 Terry is a published author, having penned “Get Back in the Game”, a fictional story about prostate cancer survivors, in 2008.
 His short story, “The Cummings-McDuffie Duels” was awarded first place for drama by the Sand Hills Writer’s Competition in 2004.
 Terry remains active in softball, frequently playing in local, regional and even national tournaments.
 He was inducted to the Senior Softball Hall of Fame in 2005.